-In its early decades, photography was considered a valuable artistic tool— especially by painters who based their compositions on photographed scenes—but not necessarily an art in its own right.
-By the mid-19th century, photographers like Julia Margaret Cameron, eager to show photography as an artistic medium on par with painting and sculpture, began to stage scenes from literature or the Bible.
-Others restaged well-known historic events they were unable to capture in real time, due to the limitations of lengthy exposure times and bulky cameras.
+In its early decades, photography was considered a valuable artistic tool—especially by painters who based their compositions on photographs—but not necessarily a fine art.
+By the mid-19th century, photographers and artists became eager to demonstrate that the medium had serious artistic potential and that photographs could be on a par with the long-established arts of painting and sculpture.
+Among the ways they did this was to stage and photograph tableaux based on literature or Biblical stories, which were historically the province of painters and sculptors.
+Other photographers restaged well-known historic events that they were unable to capture in real time because of the technical limitations of early cameras and negatives.

-The contemporary photographers discussed here reflect and build upon the legacy of staged photography, with a twist.
-Their images are elaborately constructed and meticulously photographed, but often consciously reveal their own artifice.
-By showing the ease with which images can be staged or manipulated, they challenge the commonly held perception of photography as a purely objective medium.
+Building and reflecting upon the legacy of early staged photography, many contemporary artists make their own elaborately structured photographs—with a twist.
+Their images are carefully constructed and meticulously photographed, but in ways that consciously reveal their artifice.
+By showing the ease with which images may be set-up or manipulated, these artists challenge the commonly held perception of photography as an objective medium.

 A type of photography that captures subjects in candid moments in public places.

 A previously exposed and developed photographic film or plate showing an image that, in black-and-white photography, has a reversal of tones (for example, white eyes appear black).
 In color photography, the image is in complementary colors to the subject (for example, a blue sky appears yellow).
 The transfer of a negative image to another surface results in a positive image.